meerk40t/meerk40t/meerk40t/README.md

 The Viewbox functions is used to do things like center the camera image in the window.

 Many of these are fundamental objects within MeerK40t.

-## numpath (Experimental)

-Numpath is a path type object made with numpy.
-The goal is to permit replacing most of cutcode with an object-type that could also work within the front-end.
-All numpath objects consist of 5 complex values, with symmetric object orders.
-The center value, the 3rd in the list of five, is a value of type/reference where the reference is a lookup for the particular settings.
-This should permit a single numpath to replace a all of cutcode in a single well-defined object.